Developmentο

 In both

-Note that URLs with trailing slashes (e.g.Β /test/
+Note that URLs with trailing slashes (e.g.Β /test/) are redirected to

 Defining More Configuration Variablesο